 If you’ve just found out that you don’t exactly have a fast WiFi connection at home, don’t panic.
 Unlike wired internet connections, WiFi speeds fluctuate quite a lot depending on many factors, some of which are hard to control.

 The distance from your WiFi router is arguably the biggest factor of them all.
 The farther away from it you are, the slower speeds you can expect.
-If you want fast WiFi everywhere, you can:
+There are, however, multiple other factors that you need to pay attention to when trying to figure out how to get faster WiFi.
+Here are some tips to follow if you want fast WiFi everywhere: